cedadev/jasmin-help-hugo-hinode/content/docs/software-on-jasmin/idl.md

 exit
 {{</command>}}

-For help on the `idl` module you can type the following :
+For help on the `idl` module you can type the following:

 {{<command user="user" host="sci-vm-01">}}
 module help idl